comissao-aerodesign/PyAeroCounter/README.md

 ## 3)  Dependencies - MikTeX

-The user must have the following softwares installed:
+In order to properly handle images and its content, the user must have the following softwares installed:

 ### Extract images from PDF using pdftohtml - MikTeX Download: